A mysterious unity

-Paul’s writings indicate a mysterious unity between Christ and the believer:
+Paul’s writings imply a mysterious unity between Christ and the believer:

-- “In Christ,” neither circumcision nor uncircumcision means anything (5:6).
+- “In Christ,” neither circumcision nor uncircumcision means anything (Gal 5:6).

 The NASB translates Galatians 3:26 as follows: